Get Started

 - Changes in sleeping habits

-- Loss of interest in activities, and
+- Loss of interest in activities

-- Suicidal ideation ( thoughts of suicide)
+- Suicidal ideation

-Although there are normally slight differences between those suffering a MDE, there are more obvious differences between men and women.
-Men are more likely to express anger and irritability, and will often make risky choices and decisions, whereas women are more likely to feel sad, guilty, and ashamed.
+Although there are many individual differences in the symptoms of major depressive episodes, there are distinct differences in the episodes of men and women.
+Men are more likely to express anger and irritability and will often make risky choices and decisions, whereas women are more likely to feel sad, guilty, and ashamed.
+In rare cases, a major depressive episode can cause psychotic symptoms, such as delusions and paranoia.

-- Poor performance at work / in school
+- Poor performance at work or school

-- Unable to complete normal responsibilities
+- Inability to complete normal responsibilities

-- Healthy Habits: Eat a healthy diet, try to get enough sleep, get plenty of exercise, and avoid drugs and alcohol.
+- Healthy habits: Eat a healthy diet, try to get enough sleep, get plenty of exercise, and avoid drugs and alcohol.

 Author: Modern Recovery Editorial Team